specious/facebook-cli/README.md

-    photosof   - List photos you are tagged in post       - Post a message or image to your timeline postlink   - Post a link to your timeline videos     - List videos you have uploaded videosof   - List videos you are tagged in
+    photosof   - List photos you are tagged in post       - Post a message or image to your timeline postlink   - Post a link to your timeline postvideo  - Post a video to your timeline videos     - List videos you have uploaded videosof   - List videos you are tagged in
 ```